 Pendleton Bend Campground & Recreation Area Review

 The Wilbur D. Mills Dam is known for world-class fishing.
-With Pendleton Bend’s proximity to the Mississippi River Delta, Arkansas River, and surrounding wetlands, waterfowl migrating to and from the Gulf of Mexico come through for fantastic bird watching.
+With Pendleton Bend’s proximity to the Mississippi River Delta, Arkansas River, and surrounding wetlands, waterfowl migrating to and from the Gulf of Mexico come through for fantastic bird-watching.

 Pendleton Bend Campground is also close to the Trusten Holder State Wildlife Management Area.
 The surrounding area has a lot of history and culture and is close to the Arkansas Post National Memorial.
-This article will tell you everything you need to know about RV camping at Pendleton Bend so that you can explore the beautiful area and its rich history!

-Pendleton Bend Campground Review
+About Pendleton Bend

 The U.S. Army Corps of Engineers manages the campground.
 It is located on the banks of the Arkansas River.
-The Pendleton Bend Recreation Area is excellent for RV camping, fishing, boating, hiking, bird watching, and walking around.
-You can also check out the Wilbur D. Mills Dam and Arkansas Electric Coop Hydropower Dam.

-How Much Does It Cost to Camp at Pendleton Bend Campground?
+How Much Does It Cost to Camp?

-Costs per night are between $16 – $19 a night.
+Costs per night are between $16 – $19.

 The sites have: